jbaskeen/perivallon/README.md

 #### iTerm2

+Open iTerm2 Preferences and select the `custom` profile then select `Other Actions -> Set as Default`
-`Perferences -> Profiles -> Text`

-Under the `Font` select the checkbox `Use a different font for non-ASCII text`
+Next, set the Powerline font: `Perferences -> Profiles -> Text` then under the `Font` select the checkbox `Use a different font for non-ASCII text`.
 In the Non-ASCII Font section select the powerline font `ProFont for Powerline`

 #### Setup bash